 Required English Language Center Attendance

 As the language requirement is a university policy, a decision by the English Language Center (ELC) for a student to enroll in its program is binding and is not negotiable by the student.
 Students who are required to attend ELC classes are obligated to show good class attendance and make an earnest effort to remove the language deficiency as soon as possible.
 The ELC program must be satisfactorily completed before regular admission status may be granted.

 See Costs in the General Information, Policies, Procedures and Regulations section and the English Language Center in the College of Arts and Letters section of Academic Programs for additional information.

 International Student Accident and Health Insurance

 New undergraduate international students must attend the mandatory international orientation program.
-Admitted international students should access their "Next Steps" by logging onto their online account at www.admissions.msu.edu/your-account.
+Admitted international students should access their "Next Steps" by logging onto their online account.
 The mandatory orientation program will introduce new international students to the services available to undergraduate students and provide academic advising.
 For regularly admitted students, academic advising includes the selection of courses, preparation of a class schedule, and registration in classes.
-Information on orientation, instructions for arrival on campus and tentative orientation schedule is available through the Office for International Students and Scholars at http://oiss.isp.msu.edu/pre-arrival-orientation/orientation-overview.
+Information on orientation, instructions for arrival on campus and a tentative orientation schedule is available on the orientation Web site.